 Prosser, Washington, March 1, 2017 — The Society of Collision Repair Specialists (SCRS) announces Elite Electronics as the newest Corporate Member of the association.
 Elite Electronics is a sublet service provider currently serving the Dallas, Ft.
 Worth, TX; Atlanta, GA; Oklahoma City and Tulsa, OK; Knoxville, Nashville and , Memphis, TN; Philadelphia, PA; Charlotte, NC regions; and their surrounding suburbs.
 Services include mobile reflashing, programming, diagnostics, air bag, theft and vandalism repair, and full mechanical services.

 “Supporting leading industry organizations like SCRS is really important to our company,” shared Don Smith, owner of Elite Electronics.
-“We’ve seen tremendous growth in the collision repair market relative to our service offerings, and it’s important that there is a strong exchange of communication across the country that helps small businesses understand the changes and challenges facing the market, and helping to education on solutions.”
+“We’ve seen tremendous growth in the collision repair market relative to our service offerings, and it’s important that there is a strong exchange of communication across the country that helps small businesses understand the changes and challenges facing the market, and helping to educate on solutions.”

 “SCRS has certainly placed a priority on highlighting the technology impacting repair process requirements; raising awareness of this information in our educational curriculum at the SEMA Show, and it’s frequently occupied the headlines in our Repairer Driven News coverage,” added SCRS Chairman Andy Dingman.
 “I think collision repair facility owners are hungry for this information, and are gravitating to groups like SCRS for education and to obtain perspective.
 As that happens, there are going to be natural synergies with companies that can help provide solutions to increasingly complex repairs.
 We are fortunate to welcome Don and his team as supporters of the association and the industry.”